-I think sometimes in football when it comes to a backroom team, it’s easy to have too many people, while it’s also possible to have too few.
-With Steve Bruce being an experienced football manager who has worked at the highest level, I feel he’s not only got the numbers right, but the blend of qualities and attributes too.
+I sometimes think in football when it comes to a backroom team; it’s easy to have too many people, while it’s also possible to have too few.
+With Steve Bruce being an experienced football manager who has worked at the highest level, I feel he’s not only got the numbers right but the blend of qualities and attributes too.

 The final two members of what I’d class as Steve Bruce’s backroom team need no introduction.
 Lee Bullen and Nicky Weaver are both Wednesday through and through, having years of service between them with the club, as both players and coaches.
 Not to take anything away from them as coaches, I feel because they both bleed blue and white, they understand both the club and its supporters, and that understanding is vital.

 David Downes joined Wednesday from Villa as head of recruitment, while Dean Hughes is reported to be the club’s recruitment analyst.
-Again, Bruce has put together another string team, this time in recruitment.
-If rumours of Julian Borner, Moses Odubajo and Kadeem Harris set to join Wednesday on frees, it suggests that we may have started getting recruitment right for the first time in maybe 4 years.
+Again, Bruce has put together another strong team, this time in recruitment.
+If rumours of Julian Borner, Moses Odubajo and Kadeem Harris set to join Wednesday on frees, it suggests that we may have started getting recruitment right for the first time in maybe four years.

 Having competent staff working under a manager at a football club should never be undervalued or have its importance underestimated.
 Achieving success is always a group effort in football, and everyone needs to be pulling in the same direction to make it happen.
 Bruce has the opportunity to begin managing the club itself, making changes where he sees fit, and long may it continue.